 At the time I wrote this novel, we had a yellow lab named Daisy, who got into all sorts of trouble.
 My friends kept teasing me that I needed to include a dog in my next book.
 I did read multiple accounts of soldiers in North Africa and Italy adopting dogs.
 In Brave Men, Ernie Pyle described the attachment of the soldiers to their dogs as “the nearest thing to civilization in that weird foreign life of ours.”

 Then I saw this article on an exhibit at the National World War II Museum about war animals.
 The story lauded a dog named “Smoky, found in a foxhole in New Guinea, a mascot who became a war heroine when engineers needed to run 70 feet of telegraph wire through an 8-inch culvert under an airfield.
 Cpl.
 William Wynne, who had adopted Smoky and taught her many tricks, tied one end of the wire to Smoky’s collar and had his buddies hold Smoky at one end of the culvert while he called her from the other.”

 Now my hero, Tom, had an actual use for a dog.
 I did some research into dogs native to North Africa and settled on the Basenji breed with their high intelligence, curly tails, and speed.
 I kept a photo of a Basenji, Tom’s Sesame, over my desk while I wrote this novel.

-The photographer, Brandon Hill, wrote a blog post about the cover shoot, including the hard work he did to get the authentic uniform.
+The photographer, Brandon Hill, worked hard to get the authentic uniform!
 The bridge featured on the cover is the actual Ponte San Leonardo outside Termini Imerese, Sicily, that inspires Mellie at the end of the book.